AVR-biosecurity-bioinformatics/freyr/docs/insect_coi.md

 While `freyr` is running, something like the following will be displayed in the terminal (if in an interactive shell) or in the SLURM job output file (typically with a name like `slurm-*.out`):

 ```
-Nextflow 24.04.4 is available - Please consider updating your version to it
+Nextflow 25.05.0-edge is available - Please consider updating your version to it
 N E X T F L O W  ~  version 23.05.0-edge
-Launching `./main.nf` [boring_hypatia] DSL2 - revision: 226d236840
+Launching `./main.nf` [goofy_rubens] DSL2 - revision: 690caecd45

 :::::::::: :::::::::  :::::::::: :::   ::: :::::::::